2002 Delphi Indy 300: Race

 The conditions on the grid were dry and sunny.
 The air temperature was at 86 F with the track temperature at 113 F and calm winds.
 Approximately 50,000 spectators attended the event.
 USAC Chaplin Dave Cochran began pre-race ceremonies with an invocation.
 Singer Elle Gerdes performed the national anthem, and J.T.
-Battenberg, chairman, president, and CEO of the Delphi Corporation commanded the drivers to start their engines.
+Battenberg III, chairman, president, and CEO of the Delphi Corporation commanded the drivers to start their engines.
 The race commenced at 12:10 p.m.
 Central Daylight Time (UTC−05:00). and was broadcast live on television on ABC and by IMS Radio Network on radio via local Chicago affiliates WJOL and WAIT.
 Bob Jenkins hosted ABC's broadcast, with commentary provided by Scott Goodyear, and Paul Page.
 Jack Arute and Gary Gerould served as pit lane reporters.
 The IMS Radio broadcast team consisted of host Mike King, analyst Johnny Parsons Jr., turn commentator Mark Jaynes and pit lane reporters Kim Morris and John Murphy.

 Hornish maintained his pole position advantage to lead the field into the first corner.
-After starting eleventh, De Ferran was seventh by the start of lap four.
+After starting 11th, De Ferran was seventh by the start of lap four.
 Nine laps later, De Ferran overtook Meira in turn two for sixth.
 The first caution flag was waved on the next lap when Rédon's engine failed in turn two, and he returned to pit road to retire.
 Several drivers chose to stop for fuel and tyres during the caution.
 Ward and Noda stopped for new front wings to be installed on their cars for aerodynamic reasons.
 The green flag was shown on lap 25 to resume racing.
 Hornish maintained his lead into turn one, but he was passed on the left two corners later by Rice.
 By lap 28, De Ferran had moved to fifth place.
 Three laps later, Unser was passed by Boat in turn one.
 Unser passed De Ferran on the outside of turn three on the 43rd lap for fourth.
 Unser used Noda's slower car to pass Hornish for second at turn one on lap 46.
 Unser led the field by 0.0375 seconds on lap 48 after drawing alongside Rice for one lap.
 Hornish quickly passed Rice.
 The second caution flag was displayed on lap 52.